maduwanthasl/Object-Detection-using-Opencv/README.md

 # Object Detection and Tracking using OpenCV

-## Introduction

-This project demonstrates object detection and tracking using OpenCV.
-The implementation includes both single object tracking and multiple object tracking from a given video.
-Additionally, the project supports real-time tracking using a webcam.
+This repository contains code for object detection and tracking using OpenCV.
+The project aims to detect objects in real-time from a video feed and track them as they move across the frame.
-By leveraging OpenCV's robust computer vision algorithms, this project can detect and track objects, visualizing their movement across frames.
-This can be useful for a variety of applications, including surveillance, activity recognition, and more.

 ## Table of Contents
 - [Introduction](#introduction)